angelbyun/Library_Manager/README.md

 As a visitor
 When I visit a Library's show page
 I see a count of the number of book associated with this library

+User Story 8, Child Index Link
+As a visitor
+When I visit any page on the site
+Then I see a link at the top of the page that takes me to the Book Index

+User Story 9, Library Index Link
+As a visitor
+When I visit any page on the site
+Then I see a link at the top of the page that takes me to the Library Index

+User Story 10, Library Book Index Link
+As a visitor
+When I visit a library show page ('/libraries/:id') THen I see a link to take me tot hat library's 'book' page ('/libraries/:id/books')